Lixxia/CSCI362/README.md

 Contains student-created test materials for readthedocs.org.

-Repository structured according to Team Project Specifications.
-Should be the same as on SVN.
+Structured according to Team Project Specifications.

-**Currently this only works if the text files containg the tested urls are in the same directory as test.py.
-We need to figure out a way to reference it from a path, as it needs to be structured differently.**

 ## To run
 There is a short bash script that will run the test.py file.
 Go to the top level directory (Lucky7_TESTING) and type in `./scripts/runAllTests.sh`.

 ## Each Test Case
 Test case txt files will be formatted as follows:
-- test number:
+- test number
-- requirement:
+- requirement
-- method:
+- method
-- input:
+- input
-- oracle:
+- oracle
+    - Note: oracle must be in the format `True` or `False`